Table of Contents Contents

 - Supplies for maintenance and minor repairs (i.e. cleaning supplies, light bulbs, paint)

-You can’t claim other employment expenses such as:
+You couldn’t claim other employment expenses such as:

 - Computers, laptops, tablets, cell phones